benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 17.md

 The larger the congestion window, the higher the #throughput.
 As a TCP sender, the window size is the minimum of the congestion window and the receiver advertised window in order to respect whichever peer is the slowest.

+### TCP New Reno
+Follow a "slow start" approach, with an additive increase.

+There is exponential growth for sending packets.
+When